 With post-editing by a human linguist to add their expertise and ensure that the translation is of the highest quality, machine translation can greatly speed up the entire workflow.

 When you work with lots of different stakeholders, including many different translators, it can be difficult to maintain a high level of quality.
 Words and phrases can be translated in lots of different ways and the final decision can be subjective.
-One vendor may choose a different term to your preference, and it can take a lot of time and effort to validate that everything is matching the style guide.
+One vendor may choose a different term to your preference, and it can take a lot of time and effort to validate that everything is matching your corporate voice.

 A controlled Termbase will help with this.
-A Termbase is a set of the definitions that you want for your translations.
-The Termbase will highlight where translation choices do not match your set content style guide and make suggestions for the translator to use instead.
+A Termbase is a set of the terms that you want for your translations.
+The Termbase will highlight which translation choices do not match your preferred terms added to the Termbase and make suggestions for the translator to use instead.
 This helps you maintain quality control over your multilingual content.

 Within a closed system protected by the highest level of information security protocols your vendors and your data are safely hidden away from any would-be data thieves.